 The goal should be to match the packaging to the standard of the products inside.
 Basic products can be sent in a cheap box that’s going to incur low postage costs.
 High-end products with larger margins need a premium box that reflects that, and gives a high-quality unboxing experience.

-2. Handling assembly and fulfillment
+2. Handling assembly and subscription box fulfillment

 With a subscription box business, you don’t just have to handle fulfillment, you also have to assemble the boxes.
-This can get time-consuming and expensive.
+This can be time-consuming and expensive.
 Third-party logistics (3PL) companies might be able to handle custom assembly for you, but will charge for all the extra touches that premium boxes tend to include like stickers, straw, ribbons and tissue paper.

 To combat these costs, and make sure that the box is still profitable, some sellers go for a minimalist approach and just focus on the products inside.
 Whichever way you go, the best plan is to have a cost in mind and try different suppliers to see what level of finish you can achieve.